Alchimie Forever Optimizing Body Contour Gel Review

 Review

-Results you may expect from using Alchimie Forever Optimizing Body Contour Gel:
+Does Alchimie Forever Optimizing Body Contour Gel Work?

-Lightly moisturizing: Alchimie Forever Optimizing Body Contour Gel has a moisturizing rating of 3.8 out of 10.
+According to CreamScan analysis, Alchimie Forever Optimizing Body Contour Gel is lightly moisturizing, with a moisturizing rating of 3.8 out of 10.

 Is it more humectant or occlusive?
 Purely humectant.
 It has zero occlusivity (we didn't find any occlusive ingredients on the ingredient list) and a high humectancy of 7.5 out of 10, entirely due to the high content of Glycerin (est. ≈7.5%).